 The most illustrative way to describe how barcode scanners work is to look at the 1D Universal Product Code (UPC) barcode.
 The width of a UPC barcode is divided into 95 invisible segments, or modules, where some columns are dark, and some are white.
 When the light from a scanner is shown across the barcode, the barcode will either reflect the light (white modules) back into the photoelectric cell of the scanner or absorb it (dark modules).
 The photoelectric cell will generate a set of off-on pulses depending on whether light has been reflected to it, which is converted via electronic circuit to on-off pulses, which register as 0s and 1s in the computer.
 If light is absorbed by a dark module, the scanner will register it as a “1”, whereas it will mark a “0” for modules where light is reflected to the scanner.
 These readings are transferred to a computer database and the pattern of 0s and 1s for a series of modules will generate a number, which can correspond to anything from the product’s country of origin to the identity of the product itself.

-There are several different kinds of scanners that can read barcodes, each suited to different applications.
+There are several different kinds of scanners that can read barcodes, produced using a label printing printer, each suited to different applications.

 Laser scanners – These are similar to pen-type scanners but use a laser beam instead of a simple light source as well as a reciprocating mirror or a rotating prism to guide the laser across the barcode.